 For research and academic jobs in the field, the BLS stated that environmental scientists often require a Doctor of Philosophy.
 Such programs prepare students to solve multifaceted and immediate environmental issues.
 They also emphasize research and typically require students to produce a dissertation.

 Environmental chemists study how chemicals, waste and pollution affect the animals, plants and people around us.
 The heart of their position is research and investigating the source of chemical agents and ways to reduce and prevent hazards.
 They may be called upon to work in environmental emergencies, provide environmental consultations or evaluate risks.

 Environmental chemists collect samples of water, soil and air around them to test.
 They record what they find and construct reports to share with other team members, employers or clients.
 They also set up and maintain the equipment used to gather and measure data.
 They constantly reevaluate their efforts and come up with ways to improve data collection and research methods, as well as establishing effective ways of controlling pollutants.

 The BLS reported that job opportunities for environmental scientists of all kinds were projected to grow at a faster-than-average pace compared to other jobs.
-Specifically, from 2014 to 2024, jobs were expected to expand by 11%.
+Specifically, from 2018 to 2028, jobs were expected faster than average.
 This is due mostly to recent initiatives by governments and businesses to be more conscious of their effect on the environment.

 Environmental chemists typically need a bachelor's degree to enter this field, although a master's degree may be preferred by some employers, and a doctoral degree is needed for some academic or research positions.
 Environmental chemists use data gathering and research skills in their quest to understand and reduce waste and toxic pollution and its effects on the environment.
 They may be responsible for using equipment and creating reports.